Traditional vs Low-Code Development: What to Choose?

 In one of our previously published articles, we talked about different low-code development platforms, their features, and benefits.
 You can read about Retool, Appsmith, UI Bakery, and other tools by following this link.

-• Limited customization.
 Though the majority of low-code platforms provide some customization possibilities, they are not limitless.
 That's why for building highly complex or specialized apps with such tools, developers may face limitations posed by predefined components and templates.
-The only way out of this situation is to turn to traditional coding.
+The only way out of this situation is to turn to manual coding and traditional development methods.

-• Vendor lock-in.
-Custom development provides businesses with full freedom and control over their solutions.
+Custom traditional development provides businesses with full freedom and control over their solutions.
 With the low-code approach, organizations can become dependent on the chosen platforms.
 As a result, it can be difficult to switch to another tool.
-Moreover, migrating apps outside the platform’s ecosystem may require significant effort.
+Moreover, migrating apps outside the low-code development platform's ecosystem may require significant effort.

-• Security and compliance.
 Some platforms for low-code development may not be appropriate for highly regulated industries like finance or healthcare in terms of security and compliance concerns.
-That’s why businesses should choose platforms for building their apps with diligent attention.
-It’s always necessary to check whether the tools under consideration fully meet the regulatory requirements in the particular markets.
+That's why businesses should choose platforms for building their apps with diligent attention.
+It's always necessary to check whether the tools under consideration fully meet the regulatory requirements in the particular markets.
+For some highly regulated domains, traditional coding will still be a better option than low-code app development.

-• Performance issues.
-You can use low code application platforms to build solutions of different types.
+You can use low-code platforms to build solutions of different types.
 But you should bear in mind that highly complex apps might experience performance issues.

-• Scalability limitations.
-As well as in the case of customization questions, low code apps may be not as scalable as custom software products.
-That’s why this approach is not always the best choice for building enterprise-level solutions or apps that need to deal with complex data processing.
+As well as in the case of customization questions, low code applications may be not as scalable as custom software products.
+That's why this approach is not always the best choice for building enterprise-level solutions or apps that need to deal with complex data processing.
 Given this, it is recommended to study the capacities of each low-code platform before choosing it for your business.

 Low code